mpalmer79/VeriFlow/docs/build.md

 Extend the current test suite.

 At minimum add/update tests for:
-1. content endpoint returns data only for upload-backed docs
+1. preview/download endpoint behavior for upload-backed docs
-2. content endpoint rejects metadata-only docs
+2. metadata-only docs do not expose false preview/download capabilities
-3. content endpoint respects org access boundaries
-4. streaming upload path computes correct hash and size
-5. oversize streaming upload aborts and cleans partial files
-6. record-level cleanup removes managed files safely
-7. cleanup does not delete outside storage root
-8. normalized audit payload builders are used for known ad-hoc cases
-9. any new admin/debug route behaves correctly
+3. evidence summary returns coherent counts and totals
+4. storage/orphan reporting works correctly
+5. any cleanup tooling is safe and root-bounded
+6. range support if implemented
+7. header behavior is deliberate and correct
+8. frontend-facing API contract remains consistent

 Use existing test patterns and fixtures.
 Do not create a new framework.